solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 In the above instruction, the `TransferFunds` Context data structure consists of
-an additonal account.
+an additional account.
 The `Context` is a macro-generated struct that includes
 references to all the accounts needed for the operation.
 Since we need
 information from both the sender and recipient accounts for this instruction, we
 need to include both accounts in the `Context`.